jkomoros/card-web/README.md

 ### permissions

-If you want to override the default BASE_PERMISSIONS of the webapp, for example to make it so users must be explicitly whitelisted to view the app at all, then put an object there with all of the true/false keys you want to override.
-See src/permissions.js.BASE_PERMISSIONS for an enumeration of all of the keys and what they mean.
+Permissions of the web app are set based on the contents of the permissions block in config.SECRET.json.
+You likely have reasonable defaults set based on what you copied from config.SAMPLE.json.

+Each permission defaults to false until it is set to true in the cascade, after which it is true from that point onward in the cascade.

 The different permissions objects are maps that are sub-keys of this: 'all', 'anonymous', 'signed_in', 'signed_in_domain'.

 This progression from 'all' to 'signed_in_domain' all build on one another.
 Each successive level may ADD permissions, but not remove them.
-This means that the configuration you provide at any level must all have 'true'.
+This means that the configuration you provide at any level must only have 'true' keys.

+After those four blocks, each user also might have specific extra permissions set on their user object.
+You can visit https://YOUR-DOMAIN.com/permissions to manually modify permissions for individual users (for everything other than setting someone as an admin).

+You can see all of the permission keys that can be set in each block by visiting src/permissions.js

 #### permissions.all